blumenthaler/node-js-intro-to-postgresql/README.md

 2. Ensure that the database server can run (automatically, in most cases).
 3. Create a user to match your default user account so that you can access the db directly from your own account.

 Note that the last step (#3), involves adding a new database user.
 Now you see more clearly perhaps what makes Postgres different than SQLite.
-We need to setup and manage different users in the database.
+We need to set up and manage different users in the database.
 When you install the database, unless something has gone wrong, you a base user with broad privileges is automatically created.
 This user is almost always called `postgres`.
 What we will do in Step #3 above is create an additional user with broad privileges that corresponds to your main user account on your operating system.

 Okay, let's get started.
 There are instructions here for Ubuntu and Mac:

 **Step #1: Install the Postgres Database System:**

 If you are using Ubuntu, this step will go a bit more smoothly than on Mac.
-On Ubuntu, all you need to do is use the packaage manager `apt-get` to install postgres, like so:
+On Ubuntu, all you need to do is use the package manager `apt-get` to install postgres, like so:

 ```bash
 $ sudo apt-get update
 $ sudo apt-get install postgresql postgresql-contrib
 ```

 At this point, if you are doing an Ubuntu installation, you've basically completed steps #1 and #2.
 The database should be install and running as a background process that will start when your computer boots up.
 So, you can skip ahead to Step #3 below.

 If you are on a Mac and using brew to install postgres this will take a bit long.
 To start, you can install the database like so: